yuuki15/yuuki15.github.io/_drafts/2021-12-09-prime-numbers-in-c.md

 One of the most curious is whether a number is prime, and if not, what its prime factors are.
 That's called prime factorization and discussed later.

-The above program can be improved using arithmetic.
+We can improve the above program using arithmetic.

 Definition (Divisibility):
-Let n, m, and k be integers.  n is divisible by m iff there exists k such that n = km.
+For integers n, d, and k, we say that n is divisible by d iff there exists k such that n = kd.